MichaelCurrin/twitterverse/docs/trends/basic_fetch.md

-# Basic trends
+# Basic fetch
-> Fetch trending data for named location
+> Fetch fetch of trending topics using name of a location.

 This approach requires the [seed locations](trends/seed_locations.md) step to be completed.